senaite/senaite2.com/docs/quickstart.md

 Repeat the steps for the **Magnesium** and **Total Hardness** Analysis Services and chose `Mg` and `THCaCO3` as the Analysis Keyword respectively.

+**☝️Note:**
+The "Analysis Keyword" is an important field and must be unique.
+This keyword will be used widely by the system.
+Amongst other uses, keywords are used in calculations or to find matches when importing results from instruments.
+They can also be displayed in results reports if needed.
+[CAS Numbers][CAS] for chemical substances or [LOINC][LOINC] codes for health measurements are good keyword choices.

 **🤓 Pro-Tip:**
 You can also duplicate existing Analysis Services from the listing view by